Eddie Chapman: Love life

 Chapman had two fiancées at the same time, each in opposite war zones.
 He was still betrothed to Freda Stevenson in Britain when he met Dagmar Lahlum in Norway.
 Stevenson was being financially assisted through MI5, and Lahlum was being treated by von Gröning.
-During Chapman's stay in Norway, he revealed to Dagmar that he was a British agent, but fortunately Dagmar was linked to the Norwegian resistance.
+During Chapman's stay in Norway, he revealed to Lahlum that he was a British agent, but fortunately she was linked to the Norwegian resistance.
 She was thrilled to know that her lover was not a German officer, and they worked together to gather German information.

 He abandoned both women after the war and instead married his former lover Betty Farmer, whom he had left in a hurry at the Hotel de la Plage in 1938.
 He and Farmer later had a daughter, Suzanne, in 1954.
-Dagmar served a six-month prison sentence for consorting with an apparently German officer: thinking that Chapman was dead, she was unable to prove that he was a British agent.
+Lahlum served a six-month prison sentence for consorting with an apparently German officer: thinking that Chapman was dead, she was unable to prove that he was a British agent.
 They met again briefly in 1994.
 Chapman died before he was able to redeem her name.